code-warrior/midterm--nime--uisa-190--fall-2020/README.md

 3. Issue a pull request back into the original repo, the one from which your fork was created for this project.
 See the **Issuing Pull Requests** section of [this site](http://code-warrior.github.io/tutorials/git/github/index.html) for help on how to submit your assignment.

 **Note**: This assignment may *only* be submitted via GitHub. **No other form of submission will be accepted**.

+## Post-Course Notes

+* Next time, mention that the deck should be kept under 5MB.